 There is provision for notice to be published in the newspaper in the locality in the case of an abandoned dwelling.
 It is an offence to remove a tenant warning affixed to a dwelling.

-Housing Amendment Act 2014 provides for a system of mandatory deductions by the Minister for social protection for social welfare payments of rent, rent contribution and arrears payable by local authority tenants or households who have rental accommodation arrangement, tenancy agreements or are benefiting from Housing Assistance.
+Housing Amendment Act 2014 provides for a system of mandatory deductions by the Minister for Social Protection for social welfare payments of rent, rent contribution and arrears payable by local authority tenants or households who have rental accommodation arrangements, tenancy agreements or are benefiting from Housing Assistance.
 The amount deducted is generally not to exceed 15% of the rate of benefit or assistance payable except where the recipient otherwise agrees.

 There is provision for notification by the Minister for Social Protection of Housing Authorities where it is not possible to deduct the full amount.
 The Minister for Social Protection is obliged to keep records relating to the deduction.